MateuszMiszczynski/DevOps-Pipeline/README.md

 ### 4. Deployment Verification
 The developer performs port-forwarding and opens the application in the browser to view the new version.

+---

+## Quick Start & Troubleshooting Tips

+This project involves complex integration between Docker, MiniKube, and GitOps.
+I spent several hours working through it and ran into multiple tricky issues along the way, so here are a few critical tips based on where I personally got stuck, following them may save you a lot of time and debugging effort!

+### First-Time Setup (Replication)

+If you are running this repository from scratch:

+1.  **Fork the Repo:** Make sure you **fork this repository** to your own GitHub account.
+This is essential because GitHub Actions needs write permissions to push automatic updates to `values.yaml`.
+2.  **Credentials:** Create your own **Docker Hub Token** (for CI) and **GitHub Personal Access Token (PAT)** (for Argo CD).
+Unfortunately you can't use mine.
+3.  **Run Setup:** Proceed exact the same steps I wrote down.

+### Troubleshooting & Restarting

+If you need to test the pipeline again next week, or if you encounter persistent initialization errors (like "x509 certificate error" or "connection refused"):

+*   **Delete Logical State:** Delete the `terraform.tfstate` file from `terraform-configs/` (rm terraformm.tfstate*).
+*   **Deep Clean MiniKube:** This step may help.
+Delete containers, images, and **volumes** from previous Docker/MiniKube runs.
+This is crucial as it removes corrupt cluster data (like old certificates and addresses) that prevent a clean restart.

+---

 ## Setup

 ```bash